DUO MOBILE AS TRUSTED

 Mockups, Design handoff documentation, Components, Design QA

-Once the simplified Duo Mobile as Trusted workflow was launched and socialized, we stayed close to customers to gather feedback as they rolled it out.
+Once the simplified Duo Mobile as Trusted workflow was launched and socialized with key customers, we stayed close to gather feedback as they rolled it out.
+Our Product Manager was our "hot line" for insights.

 We heard of several key successes from the field: